 Differential diagnosis of initial pulpitis(pulp hyperemia) (k04.00) (deep caries)

-- it is necessary to differentiate from secondary caries, from chronic forms of pulpitis (chronic simple pulpitis), from acute partial pulpitis.
+- must be differentiated from average caries, from chronic forms pulpitis (chronic simple pulpitis), from acute partial pulpitis.

 Table - 11.
 Data of differential diagnosis of deep caries